 - Ensure that the relationship will not impede your ability to meet the Professional Practice Standards for RPs, particularly those that relate to competence, clinical supervision, informed consent, issuing accurate documents and financial record-keeping.

 - If you will obtain clinical supervision or consultation regarding the work you do with a client, and you disclose information that would identify the client in the course of this supervision or consultation, be mindful of your professional obligations with respect to informed consent.
 Refer to Standard 3.2: Consent.

 Q: What should I do if my supervisor does not meet CRPO’s definition of a clinical supervisor?

-Members who are required to practise with clinical supervision – Qualifying members and Registered Psychotherapists who are not yet eligible for independent practice – need to transition to a clinical supervisor who meets CRPO’s criteria.
+Students who intend to become members of CRPO and members who are required to practise with clinical supervision – Qualifying members and Registered Psychotherapists who are not yet eligible for independent practice – need to transition to a clinical supervisor who meets CRPO’s criteria.
 If you wish to continue working with a supervisor who does not meet the criteria, understand that the College will not recognize this as fulfulling the requriement to practise with clinical supervision.